Skip to content

 Quitclaim Deed

 A quitclaim deed makes no promises about whether title is clean and marketable.
-The grantor gives up all ownership to the grantee, but the grantee does not make any guarantees about the status or amount of ownership.
+The grantor gives up all ownership to the grantee, but does not make any guarantees about the status or amount of ownership.
 (See 16 O.S.
 Section 41)

 Limited Warranty Deed